wuzhiyu96/ZhiyuWu_PersonalPortfoliio/2_learning_goals/Goal2_DataAcquisitionArcgisPro/README.md

-# Goal 2: Data acquisition
+# Goal 2: Data acquisition and web map publishing
 ## Background
 I have previously completed two courses on ArcGIS Pro, which provided me with:
 - Familiarity with the software interface